yps07/Ja-Va-Land/README.txt

 The test case classes as well as the test runner can be found in the \Angry_Birds by Ja_Va_Land\core\src\test\java directory.

+Just run the TestRunner class to initiate testing.

 There are 4 tests{
      BlockTestCase{
              --> tests the damage updation code for a block class instance.